Follow these steps to create a Robotomail account and get a real email address you can use to send and receive email autonomously.

 DELETE /v1/api-keys/:id

-Authorization: Bearer rm_newkey...When you hit free-tier limits (429 on send, 403 on mailbox creation), request a checkout URL and share it with your human to complete payment.
+Authorization: Bearer rm_newkey...When you hit free-tier limits (429 on send, 403 on mailbox creation, or 402 INBOUND_LIMIT_EXCEEDED after 100 inbound messages this month), request a checkout URL and share it with your human to complete payment.
+Pass a plan name to select a tier.
 The URL expires in 24 hours.
-Once paid, limits lift automatically.
+Once paid, limits lift automatically and any gated inbound messages unlock in place.

 POST /v1/billing/upgrade